-I’m a writer, reporter and translator based in Brooklyn, NY.
-I cover the intersections of religion, law, and gender, as well as labor & employment, with bylines at The New Republic, The Nation, The Atlantic, The Progressive, New York Magazine, Marie Claire, Rewire, Sojourners, Religion & Politics, Religion Dispatches, Columbia Journalism Review, PRI’s The World, and others.
+I’m an independent writer, reporter, and editor.
+I cover the intersections of religion, law, and gender, as well as labor & employment, with bylines at The New Republic, The Nation, The Atlantic, The Progressive, New York Magazine, Marie Claire, Rewire, Sojourners, Religion & Politics, Columbia Journalism Review, US News, and others.
 I write regularly for Bloomberg Law about gender parity and news in the legal industry.

 I became a full-time journalist after earning a master’s in cultural anthropology from Humboldt University in Berlin, cutting my teeth as a legal reporter for Law360.
 I've also worked as a French and German translator for various news sites, including The Huffington Post.
 In 2016, I was the recipient of a U.S.-Austria Journalism Exchange Fellowship from the International Center for Journalists, publishing several articles in German for Austrian newspaper Der Standard.

 From 2016 to 2019, I served on the board of WAM!NYC, the New York City chapter of Women, Action & The Media, a national non-profit dedicated to gender justice in the media.